zeke-john/codecall/README.md

 That's a 12% improvement just from language choice.
 TypeScript also gives you:

 - Full type inference for SDK generation
-- Compile-time validation of tool schemas
+- Compile time validation of tool schemas
 - The model sees types and can use them correctly

 ## Real World Example